CISSP-Study-Resources

 • Erasing: usually refers to a delete operation on media, leaving data remanence

-• Clearing: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data
+• Clearing: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data; it’s not very strong, and there’s a chance that the data could be brought back

 • Data Remanence: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:

-• (Physical) destruction: used for SSD/electronic components, or in combination with other less-secure methods
+• (Physical) destruction: used for SSD/electronic components, or in combination with other less-secure methods; destruction methods include incineration, crushing, shredding, and disintegration

 • Cryptographic Erasure: AKA cryptoshedding, basically destroying encryption key; may be only secure method for cloud storage